jmadala/workshop-cultivating-coders/README.md

 In the web console, click the up arrow next to the pod status indicator.
 You will see the number of pods scaling to 2.
 Click it again, and the number of pods will scale to 3.
 After all of the pods are in running status, click the url (route) in the service to check and see if Ghost is still running.

-#### Background: Deployment Configurations and Replication Controllers

-While services provide routing and load balancing for pods which may blink in and out of existence, **ReplicationControllers (RC)** are used to specify and enforce the number of pods (replicas) that should be in existence.
-RCs can be thought of as living at the same level as Services, but providing different functionality above the pods.
-RCs are a Kubernetes object.

-The Digital Garage platform provides a “wrapper” object on top of the RC called a **Deployment Configuration (DC)**.
-DCs not only include the RC, but they also allow you to define how transitions between images occur as well as post-deploy hooks and other deployment actions.
-In general, in the Digital Garage platform you should interact mainly with the platform objects.
-We don’t prevent you from interacting with the Kubernetes objects, but we put our objects there for a reason.
-The two native Kubernetes objects we did not wrap are Pods and Services.

-On Digital Garage, clicking the up/down arrows is the simplest way we could think of for you to scale up your pods in a service.
-If you watch the web UI while the pods are spinning up, you will see 2 new pods show up as pending (grey), and then running (green).
-Scaling on Digital Garage happens so quickly that the changes occur before you can switch screens or type the commands.
-The rapidness of this command is driven by the fact that we are basically spinning up Docker containers that are already cached after the first deployment.

 #### Background: Routes

 By default, the new-app command assumes that you **do not** want to expose the new service to the outside world.
 If you **do** want to expose a service as an HTTP endpoint, you can easily do this with a route.
 The Digital Garage platform's global router uses the host HTTP header to determine where to send the request.
 You can optionally define security, such as TLS, for the route.